packistry/packistry.github.io/docs/getting-started/installation.md

 ---

 By following these steps, you can quickly set up and start using Packistry to manage your Composer packages in a self-hosted environment.
-For further configurations or troubleshooting, refer to the [Packistry documentation](#) (add link if available).